As a high-growth CFO, the pressure to meet financial targets, manage budgets, and make strategic decisions can be overwhelming.

 How to help support someone struggling with burnout

 Addressing burnout in the workplace is so important.
-As a high-growth CFO, you’re likely viewed as a leader alongside the CEO and other members of the C-Suite.
+As a high-growth in-house or virtual CFO, you’re likely viewed as a leader alongside the companys CEO and other members of the C-Suite.
 This means that people look up to you and may come to you for support.

 However, not everyone on your team will feel confident enough to approach you about their struggles.
 This is why it’s important to know the signs and try your best to support anyone on your team who appears to be struggling.